Security practices

 Rate limiting and abuse protection

 • API rate limit: 2,000 requests per 5 minutes per IP for /api/* paths.
-Returns HTTP 429 with Retry-After: 300.

 Infrastructure hardening